What’s this all about, then?

 Being in front of the camera makes me nervous.
 What if I’m too scared to have my picture taken?

 Sweet Amaranth sessions are built around making you feel comfortable, safe and beautiful.
-That means you’re supported from the moment your shoot is scheduled:
+That means you’re supported from the moment your session is scheduled:

-- You’ll receive a series of emails leading up to the shoot that let you know exactly what to expect and guide you through preparing to look your best.
+- You’ll receive a series of emails leading up to the session that let you know exactly what to expect and guide you through preparing to look your best.

 - My makeup artist is female, which helps calm many women and reassure them there’s no “audience.”